-Multiple conditions of light created by the time of day and the weather create textures in the water, patterns in the clouds, and juxtapositions of color that vibrate with one another to form the visual experience of the lake.
-The morning light is slowly teased up over the horizon, gently lighting the clouds, while the evening sunset feels like a race through the fire into the darkening sky.
-These dynamic combinations of light, shape, pattern, and color inspire the images that artist Kirby Fredendall paints.
+Myriad conditions of light created by the time of day and the weather illuminate textures in the water, patterns in the clouds, and juxtapositions of color that richly vibrate with one another to form the visual experience of the landscape.
+The morning light slowly eases up over the horizon, gently lighting the clouds, and later seen from the same vantage, the evening fire of the sunset races through the darkening sky.
+These dynamic combinations of light, shape, pattern, and color inspire Kirby Fredendall's artwork.

-Fredendall enjoys the manipulation of material and how that process in itself contributes to the life and shape of the final image.
-Dramatic, gestural lines describe the play of light and wind across the water, while softer marks add life to the slow movement of rain laden clouds across the sky.
-Areas of sky, water, and land are knit together to represent their seamless interaction under the common conditions of weather and time.
-Colors are intentionally juxtaposed to create passages that are beautifully compelling.
-The lake is a metaphor for the constantly changing energy of our relationship withourselves, those around us, and with our environment.
-Fredendall's paintings are a visual exploration of the unbreakable but changeable connections that exist between forces both within us and without.
-Her most recent artwork explores her relationship to a lake in the Adirondack Mountains.
+Fredendall enjoys the manipulation of materials and how process in itself contributes to the life and form of the final image.
+Dramatic, gestural lines describe the play of light and wind across the water, while softer marks add life to the slow movement of rain laden clouds.
+Areas of sky, water, and land are knit together with brushstrokes to represent their seamless interaction under the common conditions of weather and time.
+In her recent acid etched tin works, areas of watery marks are left visible to further suggest the underlying layers of the landscape.

 Becoming a painter was a natural progression for Fredendall who had been drawing and painting throughout her life.
 Her first exhibitions were local, followed by numerous national group shows in Philadelphia, Hartford, Wilmington, Harrisburg, and later New York.
 Solo shows followed, including one at the Michener Art Museum.
 She received the honor of the Rauschenberg Foundation's "The Power of Art" grant.